apache/incubator-devlake-website/docs/UserManuals/ConfigUI/AdvancedMode.md

 ]
 ```

+- `createdDateAfter`: The data range you wish to collect after the given date.
 - `connectionId`: The ID of your TAPD connection at page http://localhost:4000/connections/tapd.
 - `workspaceId`: TAPD workspace id, you can get it from two ways:
   - url: ![tapd-workspace-id](/img/ConfigUI/tapd-find-workspace-id.png)